Gal Gadot, ‘Wonder Woman’ star, leaves left in quandary with army training, Palestine opposition

 “It just doesn’t make any sense for someone to say, ‘Is there room for people who support the state of Israel and do not criticize it in the movement?’”
 Ms. Sarsour told The Nation.
 “There can’t be in feminism.
 You either stand up for the rights of all women, including Palestinians, or none.
 There’s just no way around it.”

-Cornell Law School professor William O. Jacobson accused anti-Israel activists of trying to “force liberal feminists to put anti-Zionism ahead of true liberal feminism.”
+Cornell Law School professor William A. Jacobson accused anti-Israel activists of trying to “force liberal feminists to put anti-Zionism ahead of true liberal feminism.”

 “This regressive leftist tactic is nothing short of a hijacking of the feminist movement and sacrifices the lives and well-being of women around the world in order to attack Israel,” said Mr. Jacobson, who edits Legal Insurrection.
 “It is a very cynical, destructive and intellectually manipulative tactic.”